 There are actually two very similar products on sale from Sparkfun.
 The one I've played with is the ESP8266 Thing Dev Board, Sparkfun part WRL-13711.
 (Same price as other.)

 It is a little bit like an Arduino (which I have a lot of experience with, because I think Arduinos are very capable... and fun!)

 But "an Arduino" with everything you need to connect via WiFi "built in".
 For $16 (12/16).
 And it will run off of 2 AA cells, or LiPo power.

 Just before I go into why I like it so much, let me mention that I've written a separate page to cover the topic of the Thing's analog input pin ("ADC").

 Okay...
 I have struggled with some of the technologies before... one thing you might use the "Thing" for is an Arduserver.
+(That link... the one in the previous sentence... takes you to an overview of the Arduserver concept.
+If you want sourcecode and details of an Arduserver hosted on an ESP8266, use the link in this sentence.)
 So maybe if you are learning "everything" at once, it won't all be "easy"... but even if you are new to some of the several threads to this story, the Thing is a good place to start.
 And it you "don't make it" (for now), it will only cost you $16!
 When I first tried to connect an Arduino to a LAN, by a mere "wired" connection, the cost of entry was a lot higher.

 Setting up, using a device in a LAN context will never be "simple", even a wired device, let along something WiFi.